-Just read this article in the NY Times: What’s My House Worth?
-The author confesses to being an information junkie and discusses how the online sites devoted to home values feed her obsession.
+In a recent NY Times article, What’s My House Worth? the author confesses to being an information junkie and discusses how the online sites devoted to home values feed her obsession.
 But she runs into a great deal of contradiction and doesn’t know if her home has gained 32K in equity or lost close to 90K.
 She talks to an associate professor of marketing a Stanford who tells her that this kind of information can actually have a negative effect on her life:

 “Those online sites rely on local sale prices, and in neighborhoods where all the housing is uniform, can be accurate,” Mr. Raful said.
 “But in a community like Mill Valley, where you can have a house worth four times as much as the one next door without affecting either house’s value, online sites aren’t as likely to pick the right comps.”

 Living in Mill Valley must be a lot like living in St. Louis.
 It is block by block here and as rehabbers move into to new neighborhoods, it’s house by house.
-This house on Pennsylvania sold for 256.5K in 2006 and it was just a few doors down from this house on Pennsylvania which sold for 40K just a few months later.
+A house on Pennsylvania sold for 256.5K in 2006 and it was just a few doors down from another on Pennsylvania which sold for 40K just a few months later.
 Granted there is quite a size difference here, but the major factor is that one was completely renovated and the other needed a complete overhaul.

-I think if you are really interested in finding out what your home is worth you need to consult a professional.
+If you are really interested in finding out what your home is worth you need to consult a professional.
 A living, breathing person who can actually visit your home, see its condition and evaluate it against the appropriate comps.